 - Percent of portfolio: 0.01%

-If size is any indication, Berkshire's investments in the two tracking funds are largely symbolic.
+When you add together Berkshire's investments in the two tracking funds, you start to realize those investments probably are largely symbolic.
 Each stake represents roughly one one-hundredth of a percent of Berkshire Hathaway's equity holdings.

 - Shares held: 578,000